Packly History, Family Crest & Coats of Arms

-name Packly comes from when the family resided in the town of Bickley in the county of Devon.
+The Anglo-Saxon name Packly comes from when the family resided in the town of Bickleigh in the county of Devon.
 This place-name is derived from the Anglo Saxon personal name Bicca meaning pickaxe, and the Old English word leigh, meaning wooded area.

 Early Origins of the Packly family